If you want to be sure your wishes will be met after you die, then a will is vital. Here are 6 reasons why it's important to make a will.

 4. Protecting your assets for future generations

 A will can ensure that assets are kept within the family and are passed on down the generations.
-Many people are concerned that new spouses or second families will inherit their assets in the future, and a well-structured will can help to prevent this.

 5. Saving on Inheritance Tax